dplusplus1024/bitcorn-hole/README.md

 ![image](https://github.com/user-attachments/assets/6203ecbb-de3d-4308-81ec-74ea63075224)

-# Bitcorn Hole 🏆🌽⚡
+# Bitcorn Hole 🌽🕳️

 **Bitcorn Hole** is my first hardware game and was a hit last year at the Unconfiscatable conference!
 In this game, players instantly receive bitcoin sats via Lightning Addresses each time they score points.
-Now, I'm excited to refactor the project, open-source it, and take Bitcorn Hole on the road to host tournament brackets at conferences worldwide.

 ## How it Works

-Players toss beanbags into the cornhole set, and the game keeps track of their scores using two Time-of-Flight (TOF) sensors.
-Each time a player scores, their Lightning Address is paid instantly with sats, offering a fun, interactive way to combine gaming and bitcoin!
+Players toss beanbags into the cornhole set, and the game detects the bags using two Time-of-Flight (ToF) sensors.
+Each time a player scores, their Lightning Address is paid instantly with sats!

 ## What You’ll Need

 To build your own Bitcorn Hole setup, you’ll need the following:

 - Cornhole set (2 boards)
-- 2x Time-of-Flight (TOF) sensors
+- 2x Time-of-Flight (ToF) sensors
 - 2x Microcontrollers (e.g., ESP32)
 - Cables
 - Battery packs or AC adapters